Bingzw/GNN_learning/gcn_node_classification/README.md

 (a matrix multiplication).
 Note that the GCNConv does not include any non-linear activation function (e.g., ReLU) after the transformation.
 Therefore we applied a ReLU activation function after the first GCNConv layer.

+The above node classification model is coded in node_gcn.py